 - Dave Thomas (the restaurateur, not the actor) made a name for himself as assistant to Colonel Harland Sanders.
 Had he stayed in line, Thomas would probably end up inheriting the reins of KFC, but due to personal disagreements with the good Colonel, Thomas struck out on his own and founded his own restaurant chain, which he named after his daughter Wendy.

 - That was Roosevelt's intention.
 He hated Taft's policies and would have rather seen a Democrat win than Taft get re-elected.
 So he created the new party to sabotage Taft.
+And in the process he left Taft with the ignominy of being the only incumbent US president to finish third place in his reelection bid.

 - When Brazilian movie magazine SET was sold to a different publisher, one of the editors went to start its own publication, Preview.
 Both have a Fandom Rivalry now (it helps that said editor's boss at SET eventually returned to the magazine...).